dev-five-git/devup-api/README.md

-# Devup API
+# devup API

 **A fully typed API client generator powered by OpenAPI.
 Fetch-compatible, auto-generated types, zero generics required.**

-Devup API reads your `openapi.json` file and automatically generates a fully typed client that behaves like an ergonomic, type-safe version of `fetch()`.
+devup API reads your `openapi.json` file and automatically generates a fully typed client that behaves like an ergonomic, type-safe version of `fetch()`.
 No manual type declarations.
 No generics.
 No SDK boilerplate.
 Just write API calls — the types are already there.